NoahMLoomis/communauto-car-notify/README.md

 Installation
 ------------

-This script has been tested on Fedora Linux 39, Linux Linux Mint 22.2 and requires node > 17.5
+This script has been tested on Fedora Linux 39, Linux Mint 22.2 and requires node > 17.5

 ## Fedora